 The proposal represents a step forward for carbon capture and storage projects in the state and could accelerate the permitting process.

-By Nikki Buffa, Jennifer Roy, and Joshua Bledsoe
+By Nikki Buffa, Jennifer Roy, Joshua Bledsoe, and Samantha Yeager

 The US Environmental Protection Agency (EPA) has proposed a significant regulatory change that could expedite the development of carbon capture and storage (CCS) projects in West Virginia.
 A proposed rule published on November 27, 2024 would grant the West Virginia Department of Environmental Protection (WVDEP) primary enforcement authority, or “primacy,” for permitting Class VI Underground Injection Control (UIC) wells.
 These wells are used for geologic sequestration of anthropogenic carbon dioxide, which has been identified as a key component in meeting greenhouse gas emissions reductions targets and advancing energy security.